10 Days In the Tuamotu Atolls of French Polynesia

 About This Tuamotu Itinerary

-I’ve visited French Polynesia on five different occasions and on two of them, I ventured to the Tuamotu archipelago.
-I’ve visited Rangiroa and Fakarava on two separate occasions and most recently, I finally made it to Tikehau.
+I’ve visited French Polynesia on seven occasions and ventured to the Tuamotu archipelago on four occasions.
+I’ve visited Rangiroa and Fakarava on three separate occasions and later made it to Tikehau.
+My latest trip to the atolls was during my month-long honeymoon in French Polynesia.

 Spending 10 days exploring all three atolls is a quick way to pack in a lot of sightseeing in a short amount of time.
 If you want to spend more time in the archipelago or wish to leave one-stop out in favor of a lengthier visit to the other two (especially useful if you want to focus on scuba diving), I recommend seeing what each atoll has to offer and then slicing up your time accordingly.